 Members will have access to Canvas licenses in late summer 2014.
 This is the first of many benefits to come.

-Where will the Unizin team be located?
+Where is the Unizin team located?

 What sets Unizin apart

 How is Unizin different from a Learning Management System (LMS)?

 While the core toolset includes an LMS, Unizin is focusing more on digital content development and data analytics to improve teaching and learning.
 These are essential and strategic capabilities that enable universities’ core mission of education.